dimanikulin/dimanikulin/incubator/DAGBusinessContext.md

 In the picture above four services and one database are defined in the software architecture.
 From the output you can see the relationship between them and the direction of communication.

+### Modifiability and extendibility
+Because there is no limitation on the solution, scope defined above the solution itself shall be extensible enough to support adding new features such a new check or even a new level.
+Because there might not be good software practices used on a project the default set of checks shall be used to verify target architecture.
+In case of established architecture governance, a proposed solution user shall be provided a possibility for extension of the set of checks.
+Because there are multiple Static Code tools like Coverity, SonarQube, etc. there is no sense to implement low-level checks like checking indentation, formatting etc.

 # References
 | # | Name                 | Source                | Release date           |  Author                 | Description   |